aws-samples/aws-service-catalog-reference-architectures/emr/README.md

   express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-# Service Catalog EMR Reference Architecture
+# Service Catalog EMR Reference blueprint

 This reference architecture demonstrates how an organization can leverage Serivce Catalog to provide Amazon Elastic MapReduce (EMR) clusters for testing and integration.